JuliaML/MLDataPattern.jl/docs/documentation/container.rst

 optional parameter ``obsdim``, which can usually be specified as either a keyword argument or a positional argument.

-The following two code-snippets show different ways to access the first observation of some example feature matrix ``X``.
+The following two code snippets show different ways to access the first observation of some example feature matrix ``X``.
 In the first snippet we assume that each row of ``X`` represents an observation.